expires/autoclicker/README.md

 ## Architecture

 Two binaries: an injector and the payload DLL.
-The injector locates `javaw.exe`, allocates remote memory, writes the DLL path, and calls `LoadLibraryA` via a remote thread.
+The injector finds the game window, reads its title to detect the Minecraft version, downloads the matching DLL from the release (see [Version manifest](#version-manifest)), then locates `javaw.exe`, allocates remote memory, writes the DLL path, and calls `LoadLibraryA` via a remote thread.
 Once loaded inside the JVM, `DllMain` spawns a bootstrap thread that loads settings, installs the overlay hooks, and starts one worker thread per module alongside MC's render loop.

 ```mermaid
 flowchart LR